Riding high in the polls, B.C.'s NDP premier calls a snap election

 But I suspect he'd be just as happy if Horgan's New Democrats won another term -- a conservative would be just as hard to work with on the pipeline file, and it could get considerably more embarrassing if a fight erupted between Alberta and a right-wing B.C. government each spouting the same market fundamentalist rhetoric.

-In other words, much the same dynamic is at play on the eastern slopes of the Rockies as in 2018, when NDP Premier Rachel Notley announced her short-lived boycott of B.C. wine in the same pipeline fight with B.C., by then inconveniently ruled by a fellow New Democrat.
+In other words, much the same dynamic is at play on the eastern slopes of the Rockies as in 2018, when NDP premier Rachel Notley announced her short-lived boycott of B.C. wine in the same pipeline fight with B.C., by then inconveniently ruled by a fellow New Democrat.

 That must never happen again, now that the New York Times has declared B.C. wine to be almost as good as France's, and maybe even better if you buy from the right vineyard.
 But that, as they say, is another story.